OptimalBI/magnumbi-dispatch-python-library/README.md

-# Python - Magnum Microservices Client
+# Python - MagnumBI Dispatch Client

 MagnumBI Dispatch manages microservice communication and interaction simply.
 It is easy to develop and integrate with your small to medium sized development teams.